 Cannot share files encrypted by zero-knowledge add-on

-pCloud is great options for Linux, but also applied to Windows, Mac, Android and iOS.
+pCloud is a great option for Linux, but also applied to Windows, Mac, Android and iOS.
 For its plan, the Premium Plus 2TB for $9.99/month is the most popular one for users who want to backup large files to cloud.
-Also, if you pay for the year in advance or buy lifetime license, you can enjoy more benefits, such as, discount.
-Its speed is excellent, in Boston, uploading a 1GB folder will take 7 minutes while downloading spend 1 minutes.
+Also, if you pay for the year in advance or buy a lifetime license, you can enjoy more benefits, such as discount.
+Its speed is excellent, in Boston, uploading a 1GB folder will take 7 minutes while downloading spend 1 minute.
 Like Sync.com, it has no file size limit.

-Also, pCloud still has some disadvantages, such as, monthly traffic restriction, Premium users 500GB and Premium Plus users 2TB.
+Also, pCloud still has some disadvantages, such as, monthly traffic restrictions, Premium users 500GB and Premium Plus users 2TB.
 Also, it does not support block-level sync.

 15GB free space

 Discount for users to pay for the year in advance

 File size up to 5TB for non-document file types